VendelinFilip/MBLS207-Tutorial-2/09-Searches_regex.md

 ```
 This time the header is included in the output since it doesn’t contain `Toolik Lake`.

-### 9.3.
+## 9.3.
 Combining grep with the pipe |

 In the previous example we specified a file to be examined.
 If you leave off the file name and only specify the regular expression, grep will take the input from another source; this other source will be the output of the pipe.

 It can sometimes be difficult to find a particular command in the hundreds of results that are displayed.
 One way to find the right one is if you can remember the argument values or other text you used in issuing that particular command.
-You can then use history to display your previous commands and use grep to find those lines that contain the text of interest.
-Of course, you could redirect the output of history to a file with >, and then run grep on the new file; however, that gets cumbersome and generates a file that you will only need once, cluttering up your system.
-It is much more convenient to use a pipe to send the output of history directly to grep:
+You can then use `history` to display your previous commands and use grep to find those lines that contain the text of interest.
+Of course, you could redirect the output of history to a file with `>`, and then run `grep` on the new file; however, that gets cumbersome and generates a file that you will only need once, cluttering up your system.
+It is much more convenient to use a pipe to send the output of `history` directly to `grep`:

 ```bash
 $ history | grep Toolik
 ```

-This will display all the commands you have executed that contain the word Toolik.
+This will display all the commands you have executed that contain the word `Toolik`.
 The output of the history command does not depend on what directory you are in.

-&lt;page_number&gt;28&lt;/page_number&gt;

----

-## Page 29

-You can also use the pipe to construct searches by combining two consecutive grep operations.
-In the previous example regarding Toolik Lake, you created a regular expression that matched "Aug. *Toolik Lake".
+You can also use the pipe to construct searches by combining two consecutive `grep` operations.
+In the previous example regarding Toolik Lake, you created a regular expression that matched `"Aug. *Toolik Lake"`.
 If you want to make one of these terms case-sensitive, but the other not, or if you want to invert one search and not the other, you can use the pipe.
-To do this, first run a grep command for lines containing Aug, and then instead of sending that output to the screen or a file, pipe to another grep command that looks for Toolik Lake.
+To do this, first run a grep command for lines containing `Aug`, and then instead of sending that output to the screen or a file, pipe to another `grep` command that looks for `Toolik Lake`.
 This would give you more flexibility in constructing each particular search:

 ```bash
 $ grep Aug ../examples/shaver_etal.csv | grep "Toolik Lake" > toola2.csv
 ```

-Most but not all programs can accept data from a pipe in the way grep did above.
+Most but not all programs can accept data from a pipe in the way `grep` did above.
 It is not enough to just send the output of one program to another; the data must be organized in such a way that the receiving program can makes sense of them.
-Since grep can handle any text, this isn't an issue in these particular examples.
+Since `grep` can handle any text, this isn't an issue in these particular examples.

-### 9.4.
+## 9.4.
 Search across multiple files with grep

-To search the contents of multiple files in one step for a particular bit of text, you could use cat to join the contents of the files together and then feed them to grep with a pipe:
+To search the contents of multiple files in one step for a particular bit of text, you could use `cat` to join the contents of the files together and then feed them to `grep` with a pipe:

 ```bash
 $ cd ../examples

 $ cat *.seq | grep ">"

 >Fe_MM1_01A01
 >Fe_MM1_01A02
 >Fe_MM1_01A03